tesla809/Linnia-Dapp-Tutorial/README.md

 ## Setup:
 **Goal**:
 In this section, we will describe how setup our project.
 We will focus on setting up the tools before adding any code.

+**Note:** If you are familiar with a standard setup, you can skip to the future section, ["Uploading Records with Linnia"](#upload-records-with-linnia).

 ### Step 1.
 Install Node
 First, we have to make sure that you have NodeJS installed on your computer.
 NodeJS is a  JavaScript runtime environment that allows you to use JavaScript on the backend like any other programming language.
 It frees JavaScript from being just a client side language and allows us to use it on the back end.